Overview of dermoscopy

-Dermoscopy is a noninvasive, in vivo technique primarily used for the examination of pigmented skin lesions; however, it can also assist observers in assessing many amelanotic lesions.
+Dermoscopy is a noninvasive, in vivo technique primarily used for the examination of pigmented skin lesions; however, it can also assist observers in assessing lesions with little to no pigment.
 Dermatoscopy, epiluminescence microscopy, incident light microscopy, and skin-surface microscopy are synonyms.

 Dermoscopy is performed with a handheld instrument called a dermatoscope.
-The procedure allows the visualization of subsurface skin structures in the epidermis, dermoepidermal junction, and upper dermis; these structures are usually not visible to the naked eye [1-3].
+The procedure allows for the visualization of subsurface skin structures in the epidermis, at the dermoepidermal junction, and in the upper dermis; these structures are usually not visible to the naked eye [1-3].
 The dermoscopic images may be photographed or recorded digitally for storage or sequential analysis.

 - Marghoob AA, Swindle LD, Moricz CZ, et al. Instruments and new technologies for the in vivo diagnosis of melanoma.
 J Am Acad Dermatol 2003; 49:777.

 - Menzies SW, Ingvar C, McCarthy WH.
 A sensitivity and specificity analysis of the surface microscopy features of invasive melanoma.
 Melanoma Res 1996; 6:55.

 - Argenziano G, Soyer HP.
 Dermoscopy of pigmented skin lesions--a valuable tool for early diagnosis of melanoma.
 Lancet Oncol 2001; 2:443.

 - Benvenuto-Andrade C, Dusza SW, Agero AL, et al. Differences between polarized light dermoscopy and immersion contact dermoscopy for the evaluation of skin lesions.
 Arch Dermatol 2007; 143:329.